Profile

 💡 Tips and Variations

-For a richer aroma, stir in a teaspoon of grated lemon zest or a splash of amaretto liqueur.
-If you prefer a slightly softer biscuit, reduce the drying time to about 6 hours.
+• If you prefer a softer texture, reduce the drying time to around 6 hours.

 📦 Storage

-• Keep your almond blossoms in a tin for up to 5 to 6 days.
+• Store your fior di mandorla in an airtight tin to keep their delicate aroma fresh for up to 5 or 6 days.

-• Store in a cool, dry spot away from any heat sources.
+• Keep them in a cool, dry spot away from heat and moisture to preserve their texture.

 🍷 Pairing